FPO v1.0 MASP – Multi Asset Single Pool¶

 FPO v1.0 will first be live on Ethereum and Wanchain.
 It can further be deployed to other chains.

-A single collective pool is created with FNX tokens (on Wanchain, WAN coins are also accepted as collateral).
-The monolithic pool then acts as the seller of all the options.
+Collective liquidity/collateral pools are created with FNX tokens (USDC coins on Ethereum and WAN coins on Wanchain are also accepted as collateral).
+The pools then act as the seller of all the options.
 The protocol may accept other crypto assets as collateral for the pool in later versions and/or on different blockchains.

 Options will not be tokenized.
 Rather they will be recorded in smart contracts.